 Are you thinking about western style decorating for your home?
 Why not go ahead with it, this can be a smart choice for your floors, looks and performance.
 There is something timeless and enchanting about western style decorating.
-Closely related–and possibly the same–are rustic style, log cabin style, and mountain style decorating.
+Closely related–and possibly the same–are rustic style, log cabin style, and mountain style decorating with Timber Frames.

 Updating Your Home and Floors in Western Style Decorating

 Regardless of what you call it, western style decorating will center upon the use of natural materials.
 The first thing you’ll want to do is evaluate how you can add more natural wood, metal, rock, and leather to your room.

 When it comes to furniture, Western style is most often large and bulky, but simple in design and structure.
 Look for lots of bare wood.
 Fabrics tend to Native American prints, Cowboy prints, or outdoorsy-kinds of prints.
 If busy prints are not your cup of tea, consider matte-finish leather, denim, suede, or nubbly weaves.

 Colors should be those found in nature, such as rich browns, dark greens, dark reds, golds, etc. Other colors might include rock gray, metal black, and cream.